tastejs/todomvc/readme.md

 It enables you use native XML literal syntax to create reactive DOM nodes, which are able to automatically change whenever the data source changes.

-Binding.scala's TodoMVC implementation has less code than any other framework, only one source file, 150 lines of code.
+Binding.scala's TodoMVC application has the tiniest code size among all the TodoMVC implementations, only one source file, 150 lines of code!

 Enjoy it!